thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-explain/README.md

 2. Install MongoDB by following the instructions on the [official MongoDB website](https://docs.mongodb.com/manual/installation/).
     ### Importing JSON Data into MongoDB

     1. Ensure MongoDB is running on your system.
-You can start MongoDB using the following command:
+Open a command prompt and start MongoDB using the following command:
         ```sh
         mongod
         ```